stripe-contrib/stripe-cli/README.md

-          [--cvc | --card-cvc=CARD_CVC]                   # Three or four digit security code located on the back of card [--name | --card-name=CARD_NAME]                # Cardholder's full name as displayed on card [--metadata=key:value]                          # a key/value store of additional user-defined data c, --customer=CUSTOMER                          # ID of customer receiving the new subscription
+          [--cvc | --card-cvc=CARD_CVC]                   # Three or four digit security code located on the back of card [--name | --card-name=CARD_NAME]                # Cardholder's full name as displayed on card [--metadata=key:value]                          # a key/value store of additional user-defined data -c, --customer=CUSTOMER                         # ID of customer receiving the new subscription

+    create a subscription for CUSTOMER customer

 #### Subscription Find

     Usage:
-      stripe subscription find ID c, --customer=CUSTOMER
+      stripe subscription find ID -c, --customer=CUSTOMER

     Options:
-          c, --customer=CUSTOMER  # ID of customer to search within
+          -c, --customer=CUSTOMER             # ID of customer to search within

+    find ID subscription for CUSTOMER customer

 #### Subscriptions List

     Usage:
-      stripe subscriptions list c, --customer=CUSTOMER
+      stripe subscriptions list -c, --customer=CUSTOMER

     Options:
           [--starting-after=STARTING_AFTER]   # The ID of the last object in the previous paged result set.
 For cursor-based pagination.
           [--ending-before=ENDING_BEFORE]     # The ID of the first object in the previous paged result set, when paging backwards through the list.
           [--limit=LIMIT]                     # a limit on the number of resources returned, between 1 and 100 [--offset=OFFSET]                   # the starting index to be used, relative to the entire list [--count=COUNT]                     # depricated: use limit
-          c, --customer=CUSTOMER             # ID of customer to search within
+          -c, --customer=CUSTOMER             # ID of customer who's subscriptions we want to list

+    List subscriptions for CUSTOMER customer

 #### Subscription Reactivate

     Usage:
-      stripe subscription reactivate ID c, --customer=CUSTOMER
+      stripe subscription reactivate ID -c, --customer=CUSTOMER

     Options:
-          c, --customer=CUSTOMER  # id of customer to search within
+          -c, --customer=CUSTOMER         # ID of customer who's subscription we want to reactivate

+    reactivate auto-renewal if `cancel-at-period-end` was set to true

 ### Invoices

     Commands:
       stripe invoices close ID            # Close an unpaid invoice stripe invoices find ID             # Find an invoice stripe invoices help [COMMAND]      # Describe subcommands or one specific subcommand stripe invoices list                # List invoices (optionally by customer_id) stripe invoices pay ID              # trigger an open invoice to be paid immediately stripe invoices upcoming CUSTOMER   # find the upcoming invoice for CUSTOMER

 #### Invoice Close

     Usage:
       stripe invoice close ID

+    close an unpaid invoice

 #### Invoice Find

     Usage:
       stripe invoice find ID

+    Find an invoice

 #### Invoices List